Recipe Overview

 Instructions

-- Cover the bowl with plastic wrap or a lid and refrigerate the cucumber salad for at least 1 hour before serving.
+- Cover the bowl with plastic wrap or a lid, and refrigerate the cucumber salad for at least 1 hour before serving.
 This allows the flavors to meld together and enhances the taste of the salad

 - Just before serving, stir the salad to redistribute the dressing.
+If desired, garnish the salad with additional chopped fresh dill.

 Notes